iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.3.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> It's usable, but normally takes a lot of input to get anything done.
+I'd probably rate it 3 or 4 stars, but it's just so far off the dpd app.<br> :date: __2021-05-20 12:29:47__

+> Why is it that with the Dominos app I can literally watch as my pizza travels along the roads but the best Royal Mail can do is narrow it down to half a day, and, it's in the town you live in?<br> :date: __2021-05-15 10:43:48__

+> Not with enough info:as to redirecting parcel when tracking a parcel not helpful no telephone num:or chatline parcel far away from my home.
+In this NHS 2U part of this issues could only leave a short message feedback and chat useless.
+Had id known about parcel being dispatched and incorrect forwarding address could had acted much quicker.<br> :date: __2021-05-15 05:17:12__

 > Constantly having to log back in with the app giving a pop up of my log in has expired<br> :date: __2021-05-13 09:42:23__